 - Dairy-free yogurt: Let’s add some tang to our cheese.

 - Starches: Potato starch and tapioca make the cheese thicker, giving it more chewiness and a slight stretchiness.

 - Anatto oil: While optional, adding anatto oil gives these slices a light orange color.
 It does not affect the flavor or the texture.
 Maybe you could replace some of the water with carrot juice to add that orange color, just like I did in my Vegan Cultured Butter recipe.

 We simply blend all the ingredients together, then transfer to a saucepan and heat until it thickens.
 Transfer to a baking pan lined with plastic film, flatten, and refrigerate.
 Cut into slices, and you are ready to go!

 Note: Since this cheese doesn’t contain kappa carrageenan, it won’t completely melt but will soften once hot.
 To keep this recipe easier, I chose to omit the use of gums/gels.

 There are many ways to use these vegan cheese slices:

-- Grilled Cheese: Probably one of my favorite way to enjoy these slices: two slices per sandwich, grilled on both side.
+- Grilled Cheese: Probably one of my favorite way to enjoy these slices: two slices per sandwich, grilled on both sides.

-- Burger: Cook your vegan steak on medium heat in a skillet, covered, with a slice of cheese of top.
+- Burger: Cook your vegan steak on medium heat in a skillet, covered, with a slice of cheese on top.

 - Pizza: Cut your slices into thin strips and use them to top your pizza.

-- Lasagna: Simply lay slices of cheese between the filling and the pasta sheets!
+- Lasagna: Lay cheese slices between the filling and the pasta sheets!